cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 # Manager blueprints

 ## Available manager blueprints
-See The References section in the documentation for a reference of all currently available Manager Blueprints.
+See The Reference section in the documentation for a reference of all currently available Manager Blueprints.

 {%note title=Note%}
 The manager blueprints are comprised not only by the *.yaml* file, but rather the entire directory in which the *.yaml* file resides.
 Make sure to copy the full directory for when using or editing manager blueprints.